 - Internet access for research

 Five 50-minute class periods.
 Breakdown: Two 50-minute class periods to set-up, watch, discuss the film, and make research assignments; one 50-minute class for group work (assuming some research is done outside of class); one 50-minute class period for students to report research findings and create a set of recommendations; one 50-minute class period for dialogue with a police department representative.
 Advanced students may be able to complete the lesson in four 50-minute class periods.

 Ask students to take five minutes or so to write a description of the last encounter they had with police in your area.
-(If a student has never interacted with police, suggest that he or she write about an experience of a friend or relative, or one that they have watched or read about in the media.)
+If a student has never had interaction with police, suggest that he or she write about an experience of a friend or relative, or one that they have watched or read about in the media.
 Invite a few volunteers to share what they've written and allow the class to react.
 Are most experiences of class members like the ones that students shared?
 Did others have encounters that were dramatically different?
 Based on the discussion, facilitate the development of a statement that students believe generally describes policing practices in your area.

-Explain to students that you are going to show them a film that shows what happened during three bad encounters with New York City police in the 1990s.
+Explain to students that they are going to watch a film that shows what happened during three negative encounters with New York City police in the 1990's.
 The film also addresses systemic problems related to policing and what some are doing to bring about reforms.
-Then distribute the Viewing Guide handout, review it with students, and start the film.
-(Viewing time: approximately 55 minutes) Note: You may find it helpful to refer to the program transcript (see Materials section) if you want to stop and address points on the Viewing Guide while watching the film, or if you need to find a logical stopping point for spreading student viewing over two class periods.
+Then, distribute the Viewing Guide handout, review it with students, and start the film.
+(Viewing time: approximately 55 minutes) Note: You may find it helpful to refer to the program transcript if you want to stop and address points on the Viewing Guide while watching the film, or if you need to find a logical stopping point for spreading student viewing over two class periods.

 Review and discuss student responses to the Viewing Guide.
 (Refer to the transcript as needed to help with discussion.)
 Be sure that students have identified what steps citizens can take to bring about reform in government and its departments.